pyload/pyload/docs/write_hooks.rst

 Another and more flexible and powerful way is to use event listener.
 All hook methods exists as event and very useful additional events are dispatched by the core.
-For a little overview look at :class:`HookManager <pyload.HookManager.HookManager>`.
+For a little overview look at :class:`HookManager <pyload.manager.HookManager.HookManager>`.
 Keep in mind that you can define own events and other people may listen on them.

 For your convenience it's possible to register listeners automatical via the ``event_map`` attribute.
 It requires a `dict` that maps event names to function names or a `list` of function names.
 It's important that all names are strings ::